Venetian Crusade: Council of Nablus

-Baldwin II of Jerusalem and his wife, Morphia of Melitene were crowned king and queen in Bethlehem on Christmas Day.
+Baldwin and his wife Morphia of Melitene were crowned king and queen in Bethlehem on Christmas Day 1119.
 Before 15 January 1120, the king granted Joscelin's former Principality of Galilee to William I of Bures, who thus seized one of the largest fiefs in the kingdom.
-As the new king, Baldwin now put his efforts into making a law code for his new kingdom.
+Baldwin put his efforts to making a law code for the kingdom.
 Ever since the founding of the Kingdom of Jerusalem, there was no official and solidified set of laws for the kingdom.
 The Crusaders soon realized that if they wanted to govern their kingdom effectively, with its majority Muslim populace and with their constant warfare with their Muslim neighbors, they needed a law code.
-So Baldwin and the Warmund, Patriarch of Jerusalem held a general assembly at the Council of Nablus on 16 January 1120, calling all of the secular and clerical figures of the Kingdom to meet at Nablus.It established twenty-five canons dealing with both religious and secular affairs.
-It was not quite a church council, but not quite a meeting of the royal court; according to Hans Mayer, due to the religious nature of many of the canons, it can be considered both a parlement and an ecclesiastical synod.
+So Baldwin and the Warmund, Patriarch of Jerusalem held a general assembly at the Council of Nablus on 16 January, calling all of the secular and clerical figures of the Kingdom to meet at Nablus.It established 25 canons dealing with both religious and secular affairs.
+It was not quite a church council, but not quite a meeting of the royal court; according to German historian Hans Mayer, due to the religious nature of many of the canons, it can be considered both a parlement and an ecclesiastical synod.
 The resulting agreement between the patriarch and the king was a concordat, similar to the Concordat of Worms two years later.

 The council established the first written laws for the kingdom.
 The canons begin with the reasons for calling the council: Jerusalem had been plagued with locusts and mice for the past four years, and the Crusader states in general were suffering from repeated attacks from the Muslims.
 It was believed that the sins of the people needed to be corrected before Jerusalem could prosper.

 Canons 1-3 deal with tithes to the church.
-Canon 1 is a promise by King Baldwin II to surrender the appropriate tithes to the Patriarch, namely those from his own royal estates in Jerusalem, Nablus and Acre.
-In canon 2 Baldwin II seeks forgiveness for the tithes he had previously withheld, and Warmund absolves him of this sin in canon 3.
-This shows that the church was able to assert its rights in the Crusader Kingdom, a victory in the Investiture Conflict still raging in Europe.
+Canon 1 is a promise by King Baldwin to surrender the appropriate tithes to the patriarch, namely those from his own royal estates in Jerusalem, Nablus and Acre.
+In canon 2 Baldwin seeks forgiveness for the tithes he had previously withheld, and Warmund absolves him of this sin in canon 3.
+This shows that the church was able to assert its rights in the Crusader kingdom, a victory in the Investiture Conflict in Europe.
 The prelates and noblemen who attended the meeting confirmed the clergy's right to collect the tithe and to bear arms "in the cause of defense".